Market Analysts see NIO Inc. [NIO] gaining to $34. Time to buy?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for NIO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for NIO Inc. go to -0.15%.

-There are presently around $12,215 million, or 43.00% of NIO stock, in the hands of institutional investors.
-The top three institutional holders of NIO stocks are: BAILLIE GIFFORD & CO with ownership of 88,858,365, which is approximately -1.952% of the company’s market cap and around 0.54% of the total institutional ownership; BLACKROCK INC., holding 64,036,975 shares of the stock with an approximate value of $1.49 billion in NIO stocks shares; and VANGUARD GROUP INC, currently with $1.09 billion in NIO stock with ownership of nearly -1.587% of the company’s market capitalization.
+There are presently around $11,062 million, or 43.10% of NIO stock, in the hands of institutional investors.
+The top three institutional holders of NIO stocks are: BAILLIE GIFFORD & CO with ownership of 88,858,365, which is approximately -1.952% of the company’s market cap and around 0.54% of the total institutional ownership; BLACKROCK INC., holding 64,036,975 shares of the stock with an approximate value of $1.34 billion in NIO stocks shares; and VANGUARD GROUP INC, currently with $979.77 million in NIO stock with ownership of nearly -1.587% of the company’s market capitalization.